mohamed-lifa7/nexa-starter/README.md

 1. Clone this repository.
 2. Install dependencies using npm or yarn:
-> i use you can use whatever you want, if you want to use npm for example
+> i use `pnpm` you can use whatever you want, if you want to use `npm` for example
-> just change this "packageManager": "pnpm@8.14.1"
+> just go the `package.json` and change this `"packageManager": "pnpm@8.14.1"`
-> to this "packageManager": "npm" and then use the command bellow with your new package manager
+> to this `"packageManager": "npm"` and then use the command bellow with your new package manager

 ```bash
 pnpm install